 The business of the Company shall be managed by the Board which may exercise all such powers of the Company as are not by the Act or by the Articles required to be exercised by the Company in General Meetings, subject, nevertheless, to the provisions of the Act and of these Articles and to such directions, not being inconsistent with the aforesaid provisions, as may be given be the Company in General Meetings.

+The Board shall determine the financial awards made to all subcommittees.
+This does not apply to provincial fess and/or levies that are set by the members of each province

 The Board may establish such Sub-committees (“Sub-Committee(s)” as it deems appropriate.
 Sub-Committees will be designated by the Board as either Standing Committees (“Standing Committees”) (e.g., Provincial Executives, Commissions and College of Commissaires), Board Committees (“Board Committees”) which shall be ongoing committees relating to the work of the Board, or Ad-hoc Committees (“Ad-Hoc”) Committees which will be short-term, task-focused in nature.
 All committees will be subject to the bye-laws as approved by the Board for the operation of the relevant type of Sub-Committee.
 The Board shall have the power to dissolve and/or suspend the activities of any Sub-Committee for stated reasons.
 No staff of the Company or Board Member shall be a member of any Standing-Committee, however, Board Members shall by prior agreement of the chairperson of the relevant Standing Committee be entitled to attend meetings of the Standing-Committees and to speak at those meetings but not to form part of the quorum or vote at those meetings.
 Any Board Member who at the time of adoption of this Constitution, is also a member of a Standing Committee, shall, stand down from one of these positions, either his position as a Board Member, or his position as a member of a Standing Committee when the first of these two posts become due for re-election.